Skip to main content

 The Documentation Problem in EU AI Act Compliance

-The EU AI Act demands more documentation than any previous AI regulation.
-For high-risk AI systems, providers must produce technical documentation covering system architecture, training data, risk management, human oversight, accuracy metrics, and cybersecurity measures, all structured according to the specifications in Annex IV.
-They must maintain quality management systems under Article 17, create post-market monitoring plans under Article 72, and draw up EU declarations of conformity under Article 47.
+The EU AI Act asks for more documentation than any AI regulation before it.
+For high-risk AI systems, providers have to produce technical documentation that covers system architecture, training data, risk management, human oversight, accuracy metrics, and cybersecurity measures, all structured to the specifications in Annex IV.
+On top of that: quality management systems under Article 17, post-market monitoring plans under Article 72, EU declarations of conformity under Article 47.
+The list keeps going.

-AI Comply HQ solves this by transforming a single conversational interview into structured, auto-filled compliance documentation.
-This article explains exactly how that process works, from the first question to the final output.
+We built AI Comply HQ to collapse that whole back-and-forth into one conversation.
+You talk through your system once, and the platform turns the conversation into structured, auto-filled compliance documentation.
+Here is exactly how it works, from the first question to the final output.

 The Conversational Interview Approach vs. Traditional Questionnaires

 Most compliance tools start with a form.
 A long form.
-Sometimes hundreds of fields, organised by regulatory article, filled with legal terminology.
-You scroll through it, try to match your technical reality to regulatory language, and inevitably leave dozens of fields blank because you are unsure what they are asking.
+Sometimes hundreds of fields, sorted by regulatory article and written in dense legal terminology.
+You scroll, you try to map your technical reality onto the regulator's language, and you give up on dozens of fields because you genuinely cannot tell what they are asking for.

 1. Natural Language Input

-Instead of choosing from predefined options or trying to condense your answer into a text field labelled "Describe your risk management system (per Article 9)," you answer questions in plain language.
-You describe your AI system the way you would explain it to a colleague.
-The platform handles the mapping to regulatory requirements.
+You will not be staring at a text field labelled "Describe your risk management system (per Article 9)" trying to compress your whole programme into one box.
+You answer in plain language.
+You describe your AI system the way you would explain it to a colleague over coffee, and the platform does the mapping to regulatory requirements for you.

-For example, when asked about data governance, you might say: "We use a curated training dataset of 2.3 million labelled customer support tickets collected over 18 months.
+Say the data governance question comes up.
+You might write: "We use a curated training dataset of 2.3 million labelled customer support tickets collected over 18 months.
 Our data team reviews a random sample of 5% of labels monthly.
 We ran a bias audit using Fairlearn before our last major model update in January 2026."

-From this single answer, AI Comply HQ extracts and maps data to multiple Annex IV documentation fields: dataset size, collection methodology, labelling approach, quality assurance process, and bias detection measures.
+That one answer is doing a lot of work.
+AI Comply HQ pulls it apart and maps it into several Annex IV documentation fields at once: dataset size, collection methodology, labelling approach, quality assurance process, and bias detection measures.

 2. Adaptive Questioning

-If your AI system is classified as limited-risk with only transparency obligations, you will not be asked detailed questions about conformity assessment procedures or post-market monitoring.
-If you indicate that you use a third-party GPAI model rather than developing your own, the interview skips provider-specific model documentation questions and focuses on deployer obligations.
+Run a limited-risk system with only transparency obligations?
+You will never see the detailed questions about conformity assessment procedures or post-market monitoring.
+Tell us you use a third-party GPAI model rather than building your own, and the interview drops the provider-specific model documentation questions and zeroes in on your deployer obligations instead.

 3. Contextual Guidance

-Every question in the AI Comply HQ interview includes contextual guidance that explains:
+Every question in the AI Comply HQ interview comes with guidance attached, right where you need it.
+For each one we spell out:

 • Why this information matters for compliance